gitKrystan/2025-emberfest/slides.md

 <!--
 * And this is an example of the paginated response from our API.
-* It provides a spec-compliant `links` object with URLs for the first, next, and last pages.
+* It provides a `links` object with URLs for the first, next, and last pages.
 This is how Paginate knows what links to it can load.
-* It also provides a non-spec `meta` object with the current and total page counts.
+* It also provides a `meta` object with the current and total page counts.
 This is only required if you are planning on using the EachLink component.
 -->

 ---